-Those points of view were still competing with each other while this course material was being written.
+Those points of view were continued to compete with one another in the years after TRIA was passed.
 After being extended multiple times, the provisions of TRIA actually expired at the end of 2014.
 However, as they had in the past, insurance trade associations successfully convinced lawmakers to reinstate and extend the law through 2020.
+Later, the law was extended again through 2027.